JuliaLang/julia/doc/src/manual/control-flow.md

 in the below code the function for square root would normally throw an exception.
 By placing a `try/catch` block around it we can mitigate that here.
 You may choose how you wish to handle this exception, whether logging it, return a placeholder value or as in the case below where we just printed out a statement.
+One thing to think about when deciding how to handle unexpected situations is that using a `try/catch` block is much slower than using conditional branching to handle those situations.
-Below there are more examples of handling exceptions with the `try/catch` block:
+Below there are more examples of handling exceptions with a `try/catch` block:

 ```jldoctest
 julia> try